Signal & Form

 Some industries are further along than others in practical AI adoption.

 Retail and e-commerce businesses are using AI for inventory management, demand forecasting, customer segmentation, and personalized marketing.
+Combined with strong ecommerce SEO, these tools can significantly boost online sales.
 Even small retailers can now access AI-powered tools that were previously only available to major chains.
+Canadian retailers using AI-powered demand forecasting report 15 to 25% reductions in excess inventory, according to the Retail Council of Canada.

 Government Incentives and Support

 The Industrial Research Assistance Program (IRAP) through the National Research Council provides funding and advisory services for technology innovation.
-Businesses implementing AI solutions may qualify for financial support through IRAP, particularly if the implementation involves technical innovation.
+IRAP offers non-repayable contributions that can cover up to 80% of eligible project costs.
+Businesses implementing AI solutions may qualify for financial support through IRAP, particularly if the implementation involves technical innovation or custom development.
+IRAP advisors can also help you scope your project and connect you with technical resources.

 The Scientific Research and Experimental Development (SR&ED) tax credit program allows businesses to claim tax credits for research and development activities.
-AI implementation work that involves experimentation, testing, and technical uncertainty may qualify for SR&ED credits, which can significantly offset the cost of AI projects.
+The federal credit provides 15% for large corporations and 35% for Canadian-controlled private corporations on the first $3 million of eligible expenditures.
+AI implementation work that involves experimentation, testing, and technical uncertainty may qualify for SR&ED credits.
+For example, if you are building a custom AI model for your industry or testing novel automation approaches, the development cost may be partially recoverable.
+Many businesses leave SR&ED credits unclaimed because they do not realize their AI work qualifies.

 Provincial programs also exist.
-Ontario, British Columbia, Quebec, and Alberta all have various digital innovation grants and incentives that can apply to AI adoption projects.
-The specific programs change frequently, so it is worth checking current offerings or working with an advisor who stays up to date on available funding.
+Ontario offers the Ontario Innovation Tax Credit (8% of eligible R&D expenditures).
+British Columbia has the BC STOB Credit (10% of eligible expenditures).
+Quebec offers the most generous provincial R&D credits at up to 30%.
+Alberta has its own Innovation Employment Grant for qualifying R&D. The specific programs change frequently, so it is worth checking current offerings or working with an advisor who stays up to date on available funding.

 Practical Examples by Industry